AMSP-04/NETN-METOC/NETN-METOC.md

 * A body of water
 * A feature identified in a terrain database using Geography Markup Language (GML) identifiers

-### Overlapping Environment Conditions
+#### Overlapping Environment Conditions
-If EnvironmentConditions with overlapping regions/locations exist, the following rules apply:
+If `METOC_EnvironmentCondition` with overlapping regions/locations exist, the following rules apply:

-* Wind Speed, Wind Direction, Precipitation Intensity, Temperature, Humidity, BarometricPressure, Snow Depth, Snow Density are calculated as the average in the overlapping EnvironmentConditions
+* Wind Speed, Wind Direction, Precipitation Intensity, Temperature, Humidity, BarometricPressure, Snow Depth, and Snow Density are calculated as the average in the overlapping `METOC_EnvironmentCondition`
-* Visibility is calculated as the minimum visibility distance of the overlapping EnvironmentConditions.
+* Visibility is calculated as the minimum visibility distance of the overlapping `METOC_EnvironmentCondition`.
-* Conflicting precipitation types are resolved according to the following precedence: Snow, Hail, Rain, No Precipitation.
-E.g. If there is one overlapping Environment Condition with Snow, the result is always Snow.
+* Conflicting precipitation types are resolved according to the following precedence: Snow, Hail, Rain, and No Precipitation.
+E.g. If there is one overlapping `METOC_EnvironmentCondition` with Snow, the result is always Snow.
 * For the same Haze-type, the average density should be used.
-Multiple overlapping EnvironmentConditions with different Haze-type can exist.
+Multiple overlapping `METOC_EnvironmentCondition` with different Haze-type can exist.
 * Moisture is calculated as the highest enumerated value making the resulting value the one with the most moisture.
 * LandSurface ice condition is calculated as the highest enumerated value making the resulting value the one with the most severe ice condition.

-## Service
+### Service

-A simulation capable of modelling environment conditions in the federated distributed environment registers a `Service` object instance and publishes information that specifies the source and type of the METOC data available.
-All METOC data in the federation refers to the producing `Service` and requests for METOC data can be directed to a specific service.
+A simulation capable of modelling environment conditions in the federated distributed environment registers a `METOC_Service` object instance and publishes information that specifies the source and type of the METOC data available.
+All METOC data in the federation refers to the producing `METOC_Service`, and requests for METOC data reference a specific service.

-Multiple METOC service providers may exist in a federation, and the use of these services should be specified in federation-specific agreements.
+Multiple METOC service providers may exist in a federation.

 ## Object Classes